hedi0410/learninghtml/README.md

 # learninghtml
 A quick reference project to help learn html tags.
 Made while learning html, so it may contain beginner mistakes.

+I mainly used https://www.w3schools.com/tags/ to learn the tags.

 ## How to use

 Download the directory, then open index.html with your browser (Firefox, Chrome, Safari...) to open the main web page.